 The Sound of Music was filmed in Salzburg Austria in 1964 with a crew of 250.
-It was this particular company, Panorama Tours, that took the crew members to their various locations!
+This is the very same company, Panorama Tours, that transported the cast and crew to their filming locations!
 So they know their stuff!

-We considered exploring the filming locations on our own, but after a lot of research, we decided to join an organized tour.
-Although it’s a 4-hour bus tour, I’m so glad we went that route and it was absolutely worth it!
+We considered exploring the locations on our own, but after some research decided to join an organized tour.
+Although it’s a four-hour bus tour, I’m so glad we went that route.
+It was absolutely worth it!

 About the Sound of Music